The GAIM 2019 Women

 Birthplace: Persia (Current Day Iran)

 Dorood!
 Who better to command the toughest army than the toughest woman in Asia?
-Two thousand years ago, I, Pantea Arteshbod, who's first name means 'strong' and 'immortal', bravely commanded the Persian army which shared the meaning of my moniker.
+Two thousand years ago, I, Pantea Arteshbod, whose first name means 'strong' and 'immortal', bravely commanded the Persian army which shared the meaning of my moniker.
 The Immortal Army served as the Persian special forces, entering battles midway to strong-arm the opposition and shock military leaders during the reign of Cyrus the Great.
 The army was immortal in that its soldiers were kept at exactly 10,000 members, with an immediate replacement for any soldier killed or injured.
 My husband, General Aryasb, and I lead the army through the expansion of the Persian Empire, which was so successful in part because of me and my leadership style.
 Texts from the time regard me as both tough and sensitive, effortlessly stifling chaos in Babylonia during their transition into peacetime.
 As a result, history regards me as one of the greatest military leaders of all time.